xmonader/letsbuildacompiler-pretty/src/tutor14_types.md

 Even so, Pascal does permit some implicit conversions.
 You can assign  an integer to a real value.
-You can also mix integer and real types in  expressions  of  type  Real.
+You can also mix integer and real types in  expressions  of  type  `Real`.
 The integers will be automatically coerced to real, just as in FORTRAN  (and  with the same hidden cost in run-time overhead).

-You can't, however, convert the  other way, from real to integer, without applying an explicit  conversion  function,  Trunc.
+You can't, however, convert the  other way, from real to integer, without applying an explicit  conversion  function,  `Trunc`.
 The theory here is that,  since  the numerical value of a real number is  necessarily  going  to  be  changed  by  the conversion  (the fractional  part will be lost), you really  shouldn't  do  it  in "secret."

-In the spirit of strong typing, Pascal will not allow you  to mix Char  and  Integer   variables,  without  applying  the  explicit coercion functions Chr and Ord.
+In the spirit of strong typing, Pascal will not allow you  to mix `Char`  and  `Integer`   variables,  without  applying  the  explicit coercion functions Chr and Ord.

-Turbo Pascal also includes the  types  Byte,  Word,  and LongInt.
+Turbo Pascal also includes the  types  `Byte`,  `Word`,  and `LongInt`.
 The first two are basically the same as unsigned  integers.
-In Turbo,  these can be freely intermixed  with  variables  of  type Integer,  and  Turbo will automatically  handle  the  conversion.
+In Turbo,  these can be freely intermixed  with  variables  of  type `Integer`,  and  Turbo will automatically  handle  the  conversion.
 There are run-time  checks,  though, to keep you from overflowing or otherwise getting the wrong  answer.
-Note that you still can't mix Byte and Char types, even though they  are  stored internally in the same representation.
+Note that you still can't mix `Byte` and `Char` types, even though they  are  stored internally in the same representation.

 The ultimate in a  strongly-typed  language  is Ada, which allows